 William J. Sparks

-William Sparks and Robert Thomas co-invented poly-isobutylene-coisoprene, commonly known as butyl rubber, while conducting research at Standard Oil Company's laboratory in Linden, New Jersey.
+William Sparks and Robert Thomas co-invented poly-isobutylene-coisoprene, commonly known as butyl rubber, while conducting research at Standard Oil Company's laboratory in Linden, New Jersey, a predecessor of ExxonMobil.

 Butyl rubber—as strong as natural rubber, resistant to oxidation, and possessing unusually low gas permeability—was used by the U.S. government during World War II and commercialized in 1943.
 The first major use for butyl rubber was the manufacture of tire inner tubes.
 Butyl rubber and its modifications are still used for tire inner tubes, motor mounts, sealants, and tank and pond liners.
 Its impermeability to air makes it useful for protective gloves, sealants and adhesives, bladders in sporting balls, and more, including a food safe version for chewing gum.
 Butyl rubber is good for damping vibrations, and can be flexed without cracking.
 It resists ozone, aging, and weathering, and can be chilled to a fairly low temperature without becoming brittle.